chintalapudisarath/Caffe/ECCV2016/README.md

   year={2016}
 }
 ```
+I am modifying code to implement it for another finegrained dataset.

 ## Getting Started

-1. Please clone my git repo.
-My code for generating visual explanations is in /examples/ECCV2016.
+1. Please clone the git repo.
+My code for generating visual explanations is in /ECCV2016.
 You will need to use my version of caffe.
 2. Download data using the "download_data.sh" script.
 This will also preprocess the CUB sentences.
 All my ECCV 2016 models will be put in "gve_models"

 ## Building the models